Snow crab - Estuary and Northern Gulf of St. Lawrence Inshore Areas (12A, 12B, 12C, 13, 14, 15, 16, 16A and 17)

-The price per snow crab section (5- to 8-oz) on the US market increased from US$6.51/lb to US$7.81/lb, or by 20%, between the April to August 2016 and 2017 fishing seasons.
-The upward pressure on the price in U.S. dollars can be explained by tighter supplies of snow crab in Alaska and in Newfoundland quotas accounts for this upward pressure on US dollar prices.
+The price for snow crab sections (5–8 ounces) on the U.S. market rose from US$6.51/lb to US$7.81/lb, a 20% increase, between the 2016 and 2017 April-to-August fishing seasons.
+The upward pressure on the price in U.S. dollars can be explained by tighter supplies of snow crab in Alaska and lower quotas in Newfoundland.

-In recent years, the US supply of king crab and snow crab has been declining.
-After decreasing by 40% during the 2015-2016 fishing season, Alaska snow crab (Opilio) quotas were reduced by 50% during the 2016-2017 fishing season.
-In addition, the Tanner Crab fishery was completely closed, and Red King Crab quotas were reduced by 15%; both of these species compete with Canadian snow crab because they are also sold in sections.
-This significant decrease in the global supply of snow crab has resulted in stronger demand for Canadian snow crab and strong upward pressure on average landed prices.
+In recent years, the U.S. supply of king crab and snow crab has been shrinking.
+After a 40% reduction in the 2015-2016 fishing season, quotas for Alaskan snow crab (Opilio) were slashed a further 50% for the 2016-2017 season.
+In addition, the tanner crab fishery was closed, and quotas for red king crab were reduced by 15%.
+Both of these species compete with Canadian snow crab, as they are also sold in sections.
+This significant decrease in the global supply of snow crab resulted in higher demand for Canadian snow crab and strong upward pressure on average landed prices.

-Alaska snow crab (Opilio) quotas will decrease by a further 12% for the 2017-2018 fishing season, for a total of 18.9 million pounds.
-This is the lowest Alaska snow crab quota since the Crab Rationalization Program was introduced in 2005.
-Quotas for Alaska snow crab (Opilio) have fallen by 70% since the 2014-2015 fishing season, when quotas totalled 70 million lbs
+Alaska snow crab (Opilio) quotas declined by a further 12% in the 2017-2018 fishing season, to a total of 18.9 million lbs.
+This was the lowest Alaska snow crab quota since the Crab Rationalization Program was introduced in 2005.
+Quotas for Alaska snow crab (Opilio) have fallen by 70% since the 2014-2015 fishing season, when they totalled 70 million lbs

 3.4.
 The snow crab fishery economy

-Snow crab buyers are grouped into three categories according to their activities: seafood processing plants, retail licence holders (including restaurants and fish shops), and consumers.
+Snow crab buyers are grouped into three activity categories: marine product processing plants, retail licence holders (including restaurants and fish markets), and consumers.
 In 2016, 52 Quebec buyers purchased snow crab for processing, wholesale and retail purposes.
-Snow crab shipments from processing plants in the maritime sectors of Quebec amounted to 12,335 tonnes for a value of $177.9 million, up by 9% and 36% respectively compared to 2016.
+Snow crab shipments from processing plants in Quebec’s marine sectors totalled 12,335 tonnes, for a value of $177.9 million, up 9% and 36%, respectively, from 2016.

-The value of shipments of processed snow crab is almost double that of landings.
-This is attributable to the value added to snow crab before it is shipped by processing plants and other buyers.
-The products that result from the processing of snow crab include the following: sections (claws and legs), meat (shelled and flaked), whole or shell-on, other forms (incomplete sections, pieces, claws, shoulders, leg ends, etc.).
+The value of processed snow crab shipments is almost double that of landings.
+This is attributable to the value added to snow crab by processing plants and other buyers before it is shipped.
+The products that result from the processing of snow crab include the following: sections (claws and legs), meat (shelled and flaked), whole or shell-on, and other forms (incomplete sections, pieces, claws, shoulders, leg ends, etc.).

-Snow crab sections are the main type of production for maritime Quebec plants, whose share of shipments is 64% by volume and 71% by value.
-Whole crab ranks second, accounting for 28% of shipments by volume and 20% by value.
+Snow crab sections are the main type of product for maritime Quebec plants, which account for 64% of shipments by volume and 71% by value.
+Whole crab ranks second, with 28% of shipments by volume and 20% by value.
 Shelled and flaked meat and other product forms are tied for third place, with a 4% share each, in both volume and value.

-In terms of jobs, the snow crab fishing industry in Quebec contributes significantly to job creation in the three maritime regions, where the job market is often precarious and seasonal.
-The primary (harvesting) sector generates 1,260 direct jobs (fisher-owners and fishers’ assistants).
-In the secondary (processing) sector, the total number of jobs is estimated at 1,443 workers (37% of the total) distributed among the three maritime regions as follows: 624 on the North Shore, 586 on the Gaspé Peninsula/Lower St. Lawrence, and 233 in the Magdalen Islands.
+With regard to employment, the snow crab fishing industry in Quebec contributes significantly to job creation in the three marine sectors, where the job market is often precarious and seasonal.
+The primary (harvesting) sector generates 1,260 direct jobs (fisher-owners and fisher’s helpers).
+In the secondary (processing) sector, total employment is estimated at 1,443 jobs (37% of the total), distributed across the three marine sectors as follows: 624 on the North Shore, 586 on the Gaspé Peninsula/Lower St. Lawrence, and 233 in the Magdalen Islands.

 3.5.
 International snow crab trade

-These statistics show that Quebec snow crab exports are not very diversified and are highly dependent on the US market.
-Further market diversification is desirable, as it would make it possible to offset poor performance in one market with good performance in other markets.
-The destination countries for Canadian snow crab exports are more diversified, with 75% of Canadian exports shipped to the United States, 14% to China and 7% to Japan.
-Several other countries also import Canadian snow crab; they account for a 4% market share.
+These statistics show that Quebec snow crab exports are not very diversified and are highly dependent on the U.S. market.
+Greater market diversification would be desirable, as it would make it possible to offset a poor performance in one market with good performance in other markets.
+The export market for Canadian snow crab is more diversified, with 75% going to the United States, 14% to China, and 7% to Japan.
+Several other countries also import Canadian snow crab, accounting for 4% of the market.

-Europe is not a preferred market for snow crab.
-European consumers consume rock crab to a greater extent.
-Snow crab in sections is not consumed widely in Western Europe, as it is in North America.
-For this reason, European demand for snow crab is minimal and this market needs further development.
+Europe is not a strong market for snow crab.
+European consumers tend to eat more rock crab.
+Snow crab sections are not as popular in Western Europe as they are in North America.
+For this reason, European demand for snow crab is minimal, and this market needs to be further developed.

 3.6.
 Economic issues in the snow crab fishery

-In the coming years, a number of economic issues could have both positive and negative impacts on the global snow crab market and, more specifically, on Canadian and Quebec snow crab exports.
+In the coming years, a number of economic issues could have either positive or negative impacts on the global snow crab market and, more specifically, on Canadian and Quebec snow crab exports.

-The current weakness of the Canadian dollar against the US dollar is a favourable economic factor for Canadian and Quebec exporters.
-Consequently, snow crab exports at equivalent prices bring Canadian exporters more in Canadian dollars on the main export market, which is the United States.
-There is no indication in the foreseeable future that the Canadian dollar will appreciate significantly against the U.S. dollar in the foreseeable future.
+The current weakness of the Canadian dollar against the U.S. dollar is a favourable economic factor for Canadian and Quebec exporters.
+Consequently, snow crab exports at equivalent prices bring Canadian exporters more in Canadian dollars on the main export market, the United States.
+There is no indication that the Canadian dollar will appreciate significantly against the U.S. dollar in the foreseeable future.

-With annual export revenues of $350 million, the Quebec fishing industry remains very sensitive to fluctuations in international markets.
-In this regard, the recent protectionist measures announced by the United States are certainly a source of concern for Quebec manufacturers that export mainly to the United States.
+With annual export revenues of $350 million, the Quebec fishing industry is very sensitive to fluctuations in international markets.
+In this regard, the recent protectionist measures announced by the United States are certainly a source of concern for Quebec businesses that export mainly to the United States.

-With regard to snow crab specifically, the downward trend in the US domestic supply of snow crab and king crab in recent years has favoured Quebec and Canadian snow crab exporters.
-Indeed, to satisfy the strong consumer demand for this highly prized shellfish in the United States, US buyers have no choice but to obtain their supplies from Canada, the best economic option due to the geographical proximity of the two markets.
+With regard to snow crab specifically, the downward trend in the U.S. domestic supply of snow crab and king crab in recent years has benefited Quebec and Canadian snow crab exporters.
+To satisfy the strong consumer demand for this highly prized crustacean in the United States, U.S. buyers have no choice but to obtain their supplies from Canada, the best economic option because of the geographic proximity of the two markets.

-The Association québécoise de l’industrie de la pêche (AQIP) wishes to extend Marine Stewardship council (MSC) certification to the snow crab fishery in the northern Gulf of St. Lawrence.
-This certification provides a competitive advantage in international markets.
-With the aim of diversifying markets, particularly in Western Europe, this certification would make it possible to both preserve and open markets for northern Gulf snow crab, since US and European consumers are more likely to buy seafood from sustainable fisheries.
+The Association québécoise de l’industrie de la pêche (AQIP) wants to obtain Marine Stewardship Council (MSC) certification for the snow crab fishery in the northern Gulf of St. Lawrence.
+MSC certification provides a competitive advantage in international markets.
+With a view to diversifying markets, particularly in Western Europe, MSC certification would help to preserve existing markets and open new ones for northern Gulf snow crab, since U.S. and European consumers are more likely to buy seafood from sustainable fisheries.

-In 2017, an alliance of environmental groups in the United States called on the US government to ban snow crab imports from Canada unless the Canadian government stepped up its efforts to save the endangered Atlantic right whales.
+In 2017, an alliance of environmental groups in the United States called on the U.S. government to ban snow crab imports from Canada unless the Canadian government stepped up its efforts to save the endangered Atlantic right whale.
 In 2018, Fisheries and Oceans Canada imposed various management measures on snow crab fishers to ensure that this fishery would not adversely affect the right whale’s survival.

-In spite of this, sustainable fishing certification of the snow crab fishery in Area 12 was suspended.
-In March 2018, the MSC announced that the fishery no longer met the conditions related to endangered, threatened and protected species.
-As a result, snow crab caught in Areas 12, 12E, 12F and 19 could no longer be sold with the MSC seal certifying it as being from a sustainable fishery.
-In 2018, DFO put additional management measures in place for the protection of right whales, some of which were developed in conjunction with industry.
-The MSC carries out an annual assessment to determine whether these measures meet the conditions for maintaining the certification.
+In spite of this, the Area 12 snow crab fishery’s sustainable fishing certification was suspended.
+In March 2018, the Marine Stewardship Council announced that the fishery no longer met the conditions related to endangered, threatened and protected species and therefore snow crab caught in Areas 12, 12E, 12F and 19 could no longer be sold with the MSC seal certifying that it came from a sustainable fishery.
+In 2018, DFO introduced additional management measures for the protection of the North Atlantic right whale, some of which were developed in conjunction with industry.
+The MSC carries out an annual assessment to determine whether these measures meet the conditions for maintaining certification.

-According to several economists and other world economy experts, there is increasing talk of the possibility of a global economic recession in the near future.
+According to some economists and other experts on the world economy, there is increasing talk of the possibility of a global economic recession in the near future.
 When the economy is in recession, there is always a loss of consumer confidence and an associated decrease in spending on various goods.
-The demand for high-end seafood, such as snow crab, lobster and northern shrimp, is not immune in such a context, as consumers prefer to buy seafood at lower prices.
-Visits to specialized seafood restaurants (e.g. Red Lobster in the United States) also decrease during a recession.
-In short, there are well-founded concerns related to uncertainties affecting global demand for snow crab in the coming years.
+The demand for high-end seafood such as snow crab, lobster and northern shrimp is not immune to recession, as consumers will look for lower-priced seafood.
+Visits to specialized seafood restaurants (e.g., Red Lobster in the United States) also decline during a recession.
+In short, there are well-founded uncertainties about world demand for snow crab over the next few years.